Sturdy-Subnet/sturdy-subnet/docs/miner.md

 We also support bittensor alpha token pools, so you may want access to an archive subtensor node for historical data.
 The environment variable for this is `BITTENSOR_MAINNET_PROVIDER_URL`.
 Thankfully, there is already a public one that can be used (see `.env.example`).

-### Miner Types

-There are two different types of miners that can be run on the Sturdy Subnet:
-1. **Pool allocator**: This type of miner is responsible for allocating the pools and yields for the subnet.
-2. **TaoFi liquidity provider**: This type of miner is responsible for providing liquidity to the TaoFi TAO<>USDC pool on TaoFi.

-There can only be a certain number of miners in each group, and emissions are split amongst them as defined in [constants.py](../sturdy/constants.py) by `MINER_GROUP_THRESHOLDS` and `MINER_GROUP_EMISSIONS` respectively.

-Miners can only be one type at a time.
-Miners can advertise themselves as either a pool allocator or a TaoFi liquidity provider by setting defining the response to the `QueryMinerType` synapse.
-An example of this is provided in the `miner_type` function in [miner.py](../sturdy/base/miner.py).
-For more information on how to run a TaoFi liquidity provider miner, see the [TaoFi Liquidity Provider Miner Setup](taofi_lp.md) documentation.

 #### Starting a miner